 When, what to my wondering eyes was appearing,

-With my sharp cigar cutter, so lively and quick,
+With my razor-sharp cutter, so lively and quick,

-I knew in a moment I’d light-up a stick.
+I knew pretty soon I’d be lighting a stick.

 More rapid than eagles the cigars they all came,

 I whistled and shouted, and called them by name;

 Perdomos!
 Conucos!
 VSL Dominicans!